raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 [![Tails](/assets/images/recursion/tails.jpg)](https://www.flickr.com/photos/pigpenspics/14002630)

-### 3. convert recursion to iteraction with tail calls
+### 3. convert recursion to iteration with tail calls

 Some recursive algorithms are much simpler than traversing a tree or generating solutions to the Towers of Hanoi.
 For example, the algorithm for computing [Fibonacci] numbers.